dell/terraform-provider-powerflex/docs/resources/replication_consistency_group_action.md

 page_title: "powerflex_replication_consistency_group_action Resource - powerflex"
 subcategory: ""
 description: |-
   This resource is used to execute actions on the Replication Consistency Group entity of the PowerFlex Array.
+This feature is only supported for PowerFlex 4.5 and above.
 ---

 # powerflex_replication_consistency_group_action (Resource)

 This resource is used to execute actions on the Replication Consistency Group entity of the PowerFlex Array.
+This feature is only supported for PowerFlex 4.5 and above.

 ## Example Usage